 REI says the Link Panniers offer “multilevel weather protection” via DWR-treated outer fabric, seam-sealed inner liners, and three drop-in stuff sacks that are DWR-treated and seam-sealed.

 What does all that mean in practice?
 The Link Panniers are robustly water-resistant (if closed properly) and in my experience they will keep your gear dry in the rain.
 However, they are not completely waterproof.
 While they might survive a quick accidental dunk — a possibility we came close to testing during river crossings in Kyrgyzstan — I would not trust them to be submerged for any length of time.

 We encountered lots of rain in the mountains of Kyrgyzstan.
 LOTS of rain.
 We never had any issues with the contents of our panniers getting wet.

 As someone with my own organization systems from many miles on the road and trail, I have a request to REI: make these stuff sacks in different colors please!
-If you use both sacks from two panniers you have four opaque tan stuff sacks that all look the same… When they’re all sitting in my tent I pick the wrong one to open first every single time.
+If you use both sacks from two panniers you have four tan stuff sacks that all look the same… When they’re all sitting in my tent I pick the wrong one to open first every single time.

 Weight vs. Features

 The Link Panniers are pleasantly lightweight.
 At only 17 ounces each, a pair is a full two pounds lighter than a pair of Ortlieb Back-Rollers.
 When you’re pushing up a massive mountain, every pound counts!

 Some of this weight difference comes from the soft attachment system, simple closure hardware, and non-waterproof fabric.
 A simple design and minimal organizational features also help keep weight down.